shrutiyer/ExercisesInC/homeworks/homework03.md

     Ans.
 GiB is the size of the main "memory" in binary units and GB is the size of the "storage" in decimal units.
     GiB is 2^30 bytes (or 1,073,741,824 bytes) and GB is 10^9 bytes (or 1,000,000,000 bytes).
-The percent difference between their sizes is 6.867%
+The percent difference between their sizes is 6.867% (when compared to 2^30 bytes) and 7.37% (when compared to 10^9 bytes).

     *Source:https://en.wikipedia.org/wiki/File_size*